Chachko1/Chachko1/README.md

 # Hi, I'm Aleksandar Vatev! 👋

-🚀 I'm a Java Developer actively seeking opportunities in the IT industry.
+🚀 I'm a Software Developer actively seeking opportunities in the IT industry.

 - 🔭 I’m currently working on improving my skills in MySQL, Spring Data, and Hibernate.
 - 🌱 I’m constantly learning and expanding my knowledge.